 The main duty of partners in their capacity as partners is to embody and promote our mission, vision and values.
 We expect partners to be evangelists for our mission, vision and values, both within our organization and externally to customers, business partners and other participants in our ecosystem.

-The partnership committee must consist of at least five partners, including partnership committee continuity members, and is currently comprised of Jack Ma, Joe Tsai, Daniel Zhang, Lucy Peng and Eric Jing.
+The partnership committee must consist of at least five but no more than seven partners, including partnership committee continuity members, and is currently comprised of Jack Ma, Joe Tsai, Daniel Zhang, Lucy Peng, Eric Jing and Jian Wang.
 The partnership committee is responsible for administering partner elections and allocating the relevant portion of the annual cash bonus pool for all partner members of management, with any amounts payable to partners who are our executive officers or directors or members of the partnership committee subject to approval of the compensation committee of our board of directors.
-Either one or two partners may be designated as partnership committee continuity partners, and Jack Ma and Joe Tsai are the initial partnership committee continuity members.
-Other than partnership committee continuity members, the partnership committee members serve for a term of three years and may serve multiple terms.
-Elections of partnership committee members are held once every three years.
+Either one or two partners may be designated as partnership committee continuity partners, and currently the partnership committee continuity members consist of Jack Ma and Joe Tsai.
+Other than partnership committee continuity members, the partnership committee members serve for a term of five years and may serve multiple terms.
+Elections of partnership committee members are held once every five years.
 Partnership committee continuity members are not subject to election, and may serve until they cease to be partners, retire from the partnership committee or are unable to discharge duties as partnership committee members as a result of illness or permanent incapacity.
-A partnership committee continuity partners is either designated by a retiring or, as the case may be, the remaining, partnership committee continuity member.
+A replacement partnership committee continuity partner is either designated by a retiring or, as the case may be, the remaining, partnership committee continuity member.
 Prior to each election, the partnership committee will nominate a number of partners equal to the number of partnership committee members that will serve in the next partnership committee term plus three additional nominees less the number of the serving partnership committee continuity members.
 Each partner votes for a number of nominees equal to the number of partnership committee members that will serve in the next partnership committee term less the number of the serving partnership committee continuity members, and all except the three nominees who receive the least votes from the partners are elected to the partnership committee.

 Pursuant to our articles of association, the Alibaba Partnership has the exclusive right to nominate or, in limited situations, appoint up to a simple majority of the members of our board of directors.